 - Fire at most so many times (per install) in a given number of hours or days

 We do not recommend firing an action unlimited times for geolocation triggers.
 This could lead to a bad user experience if an install is on the boundary of a geofence or remains in proximity of a beacon for a period of time.

 See the iBeacon Proximity recipe in the cookbook for an example (in Swift) of how to throttle iBeacon proximity events to only when an iBeacon first comes into proximity.

 Sending a notification¶

-To send a push notification when the automation rule is triggered, define the content of the notification and any other options (e.g. URL) and click Save to add the automation rule.
+To send a push notification when the automation rule is triggered, define the content of the notification and any other options (e.g. URL) and click "Done" to add the automation rule.

 The options for the push notification are exactly the same as when sending a notification manually from your agency console.
 However, keep reading for a brief overview of what these are.

-To send a notification that can be processed in the background, toggle the "Background Push" switch.
+To send a notification that can be processed in the background, toggle the "Run background handler" switch.
 The title & message become optional, and can be omitted to create a silent push.